The Cultural Triangle: Yaxhá-Nakum-Naranjo National Park (Guatemala)

 At this time, in common with other sites in Petén, it shows strong influence from the distant metropolis of Teotihuacan in the Valley of Mexico.
 It was eclipsed during the Late Classic (c.
 AD 600-900) by neighboring Naranjo but was never completely dominated.
 The city survived well into the Terminal Classic (c.
 800-900) but was abandoned by the Postclassic period (c.
 900-1525).

-The ruins of the city were first reported by Teoberto Maler who visited them in 1904.
-The site was mapped in the 1930's and again in the 1970s and stabilization work began in the late 1980's.
+The ruins of the city were first reported by Teoberto Maler, who visited them in 1904.
+The site was mapped in the 1930s and again in the 1970s, and stabilization work began in the late 1980s.

 The ruins include the remains of more than 500 structures with a number of major archaeological groups linked by causeways.
-Approximately 40 Maya stelae have been discovered at the site, about half of which feature sculpture.
+Approximately 40 Maya stelae have been discovered at the site, about half of which feature sculptures.

-Naranjo is a Pre-Columbian Maya city which lies along the Mopan and Holmul rivers in the Petén Basin region of Guatemala and is about 50 km (31 mi) east of the site of Tikal.
+Naranjo is a Pre-Columbian Maya city that lies along the Mopan and Holmul rivers in the Petén Basin region of Guatemala and is about 50 km (31 mi) east of the site of Tikal.
 The archaeological site is part of the Cultural Triangle: Yaxhá-Nakum-Naranjo National Park.

 The site was first mapped and photographed by Teoberto Maler in 1905, who was sent by The Peabody Museum of Harvard University.
 In 1908 Maler excavated the hieroglyphic stairway from structure B-18, parts of which are now housed in the British Museum in London.
-In the 1910's, further investigations of the site were made by Sylvanus G. Morley and Oliver Ricketson.
+In the 1910s, further investigations of the site were made by Sylvanus G. Morley and Oliver Ricketson.

-The area of Naranjo covers at least 8 sq km (3 sq mi) with the urban center covering about 2.25 sq km (.87 sq mi).
+The area of Naranjo covers at least 8 sq km (3 sq mi), with the urban center covering about 2.25 sq km (.87 sq mi).
 There are currently 389 recorded buildings in the central area and over 900 around the center.

 At the time, Naranjo was subordinated to the Kaanul dynasty of Dzibanche and Calakmul.
 Naranjo's downfall may have been the result of political turmoil and a severe drought dated to 810 AD.

 Naranjo has been the victim of severe looting.
 By the 1920s, many of the ancient sculptures had already disappeared.
-The problem worsened in the 1960s, when many of the site's large sculptures were smashed into fragments by looters in order to sneak them out of the country.
+The problem worsened in the 1960s when many of the site's large sculptures were smashed into fragments by looters in order to sneak them out of the country.

-From 2002 to 2004, a project was undertaken to evaluate the extent of the looting which found about 270 tunnels and trenches.
+From 2002 to 2004, a project was undertaken to evaluate the extent of the looting, which found about 270 tunnels and trenches.
 A conservation project by the Ministry of Culture and Sport began in 2002.
 In 2006 Naranjo was added to the World Monuments Watch.